SidneyOps75/GameSearchApp/README.md

    ```

 5. Run the app:
+   - **Mobile Device (Recommended)**:
+     - Make sure you have Expo Go app installed (see Prerequisites above)
-   - **Mobile Device**: Open Expo Go app and scan the QR code displayed in the terminal
+     - Open Expo Go app on your device
+     - Scan the QR code displayed in the terminal
+     - Your device and computer must be on the same Wi-Fi network
    - **Web**: Press `w` in the terminal to open in browser
    - **Android Emulator**: Press `a` in the terminal (requires Android Studio)
    - **iOS Simulator**: Press `i` in the terminal (requires Xcode, macOS only)